VehicleRepaiSystemOrg/vehicle-repair-system/README.md

     ```

 6.  **Create a Pull Request (PR):**
-    - Go to the project's GitHub repository page in your browser.
+    - Go to the project's GitHub repository page.
-    - A yellow banner will appear for your recently pushed branch.
-Click **"Compare & pull request"**.
+    - Click **"Compare & pull request"** on the yellow banner.
-    - Ensure the target is correct: **base: `develop`** ← **compare: `your-feature-branch`**.
+    - Ensure the target is: **base: `develop`** ← **compare: `feature/user-login-page`**.
-    - Add a title, a brief description of your changes, and create the pull request.
+    - Add a description and assign a reviewer.

-    - Assign another team member to review your code before it gets merged.
+---

+## 6. Troubleshooting Docker

+- **"Angular Live Development Server is listening on 0.0.0.0:4200":** This is a SUCCESS message.
+Open your browser to localhost:4200.
+- **"Port 5000 is already in use":** You might have a manual node server running.
+Kill all terminals and try again.
+- **"Exited with code 0":** If a container crashes immediately, check the logs or ask the Team Lead.